srikanthPrakash/github-udemy/README.md

 # github-udemy
-A Sample demo to learn github udemy course.
+A Sample demo to follow github udemy course.